Rain Gardens & Native Landscapes

 Interested in having your yard assessed for rain garden placement at no cost to you?

-The Macatawa Area Coordinating Council’s (MACC) conducts free assessments to determine the best location for rain garden/s in yards.
+The ODC Network conducts free assessments to determine the best location for rain garden/s in yards.
+Fill out their Google Form to request a site assessment.